Until federal legislation comes into effect, it is still against the law to possess or use or sell recreational cannabis in Nova Scotia.

 Distribution and retail

 During consultations, stakeholders were overwhelmingly in favour of a public distribution and retail model.
 They told us that the NSLC allows Nova Scotia to best protect children and youth, and that it made sense to use a crown corporation that already has retail experience and infrastructure.
-In the online survey 49% of respondents agree or somewhat agreed with this approach.

 Nova Scotia intends to allow adults to possess up to 30 grams of cannabis, in line with federal legislation and with the approach taken by many other provinces.
 The legal age of 19 applies to possession, as well as purchase and consumption.

-Young people – those under the legal age of 19 – will not be allowed to purchase or posses any cannabis.
+Young people – those under the legal age of 19 – will not be allowed to purchase or possess any cannabis.
 Youth found with less than 5 grams will be subject to seizure of the cannabis, notification of parents or guardians, and fines similar to those for underage possession of alcohol or tobacco.
 There may also be a restorative justice approach.
 This approach treats youth possession of cannabis similar to alcohol or tobacco.

 The federal legislation treats possession of more than 5 grams by those under 18 as a criminal offence.
 These offences will be prosecuted under the Youth Criminal Justice Act, as is the current process for youth drug offences.